2023 Solar Incentives Guide for Columbia, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: Net metering factors in once your solar system is up and running.
-If you have a net metering agreement in place with your Columbia utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in others you may be refunded a percentage of the value.
+- Net Metering: Net metering becomes relevant once your solar panels are up and running.
+If you've signed a net metering agreement with your Columbia utility company, the company will subtract the value of the excess energy your solar system produces from your utility bill each month.
+In some locations, this is a dollar-for-dollar credit, while in other places you may be refunded a percentage of the value.

 Federal Solar Incentives

 The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
-Under the new program, solar installation projects that are completed between 2022 and 2032 might qualify for a 30% tax credit.
-The amount of the credit will then see a slight annual decrease until the end of the current Clean Energy Credit in 2035.
-Starting in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.
+The new Clean Energy Credit extends until 2035.
+Homeowners can now apply for a 30% credit for solar systems that began installation after January 1, 2022 and are completed by the end of 2032.
+This new credit will then see a slight annual decrease until its expiration.
+Starting in 2023, the program expansion will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives

-There are often also state solar incentives in addition to those provided by the federal government.
-Rebates, tax credits and more may be available at a more local level.
-Certain incentives are ongoing, while others are available for a limited time.
-Incentives might be offered by your county or municipality, or by the Pennsylvania government.
+Some solar incentives are often also provided at the state and local level.
+Like with federal incentives, these may include tax credits, rebates and more.
+Some incentives are ongoing, while others are only available for a limited time.
+These incentives might be given by your county or municipality, or by the Pennsylvania government.

 Next Steps for Installing Solar in Columbia

-The nationwide use of solar energy has significantly increased in the past 15 years, in part thanks to the increase in availability of solar incentives.
-You can obtain these incentives from the Pennsylvania government, the federal government or your local utility company.
-Your local Columbia solar panel installation company can help you learn more about which incentives you might qualify for, and get you started on the path to switching to renewable energy today.
+Solar energy use nationwide has significantly increased in the last 15 years, in part thanks to the proliferation of solar incentives.
+You can obtain these incentives from your local utility company, the federal government or the Pennsylvania government.
+Reach out to your local solar panel installation company today to learn more and to save the most money possible on solar panels for your Columbia home.

 EcoWatch's Columbia, PA Solar Incentives FAQs